 Factors That Prevent Quick Resolution of the Case

 One case might go to trial one year after an injury occurred.
 Another case might languish in the pretrial phase for five or more years.
 There is no established timetable upon which a case must proceed.
-As a general rule, the more complicated and potentially valuable a case is, the more slowly it will progress.
+As a general rule, the more complicated and potentially valuable a medical malpractice lawsuit is, the more slowly it will progress.
 Factors that make cases more complicated include: